cakephp/docs/en/views/helpers.rst

         public $helpers = array('Blog.Comment');
     }

-You can also add helpers from within an action, so they will only be available to that action and not the other actions in the controller.
+You can also add helpers within an action, so they will only be available to that action and not the other actions in the controller.
 This saves processing power for the other actions that do not use the helper as well as help keep the controller better